ssbc/go-ssb/docs/faq.md

 ## What platforms does `go-ssb` support?

+> **WARNING**: we've seen reports of data loss issues on 32 bit architectures, e.g. some of the Orage Pi Zero earlier series and older Rasperry Pis.
+This is being investigated on [`go-ssb/#183`](https://github.com/ssbc/go-ssb/issues/183).
+We would recommend avoiding 32 bit architecture systems until this issue has been wrapped up.

 We've seen reports of butts running `go-ssb` successfully on:

 - GNU/Linux
 - Mac OS X
-- Rasperry Pi 3/4
+- Rasperry Pi 3/4 (amd64/arm64)
-- Orange Pi Zero
+- Orange Pi Zero (amd64/arm64)
 - iOS

 Go [supports several other OS/arch](https://go.dev/doc/install/source#environment) possibilities.